"God is dead.

 — Homer Simpson, The Simpsons Movie

 "How was church?
-Did you make proper tribute to your invisible sky wizard?"
+Did you present proper tribute to your invisible sky wizard?"

 — Walky, Dumbing of Age